 Welcome to Henley School, Richmond, Nelson

 Kia ora, I'm John Armstrong , the principal of Henley School.
 I commenced working here in Term 1, 2009.
 Prior to this I was principal of Sumner School in Christchurch for over 3 years.
 I have also been a principal of other schools in the region including Foxhill (1998-1999) and Upper Moutere (2000-2005).
 I also worked as a full time school reviewer for the Education Review Office in 2005 and continue to work for them on short term contracts.
 I am married to Rebecca (also a teacher) and we have a daughter called Rosie and a son called Tom.
-Outside of teaching I participate in a range of sports, enjoy family time and collect Solid Gold Hits, Carltonware china, 1974 Commonwealth Games memorabilia and Vespa scooters.
-I am particularly excited about being principal of Henley School.
-This is a school that has a fine reputation in the Nelson region and also further afield.
+Outside of teaching I participate in a range of sports (boxing, tennis and paddle boarding), enjoy family time and collect Solid Gold Hits, Carltonware china, 1974 Commonwealth Games memorabilia and Vespa scooters.
+I am involved with the Asia New Zealand Foundation and regularly support initiatives to make us more 'Asia Aware'.

 Henley School, Henley Kindergarten, Waimea Intermediate, Waimea College and Maitai@Henley/Waimea make up a unique educational complex that is sited on an extensive area of unfenced land.
 All schools co-operate to share facilities.